-Do you know how much the horse’s head weighs alone?
-This is always around 10% of the horse’s total weight, unless they have a really big noggin.
+Do you know how much the head weighs alone?
+This is always around 10% of the animal's total mass, unless they have a really big noggin.

-A completely matured horse weighs anywhere between 900 and 2,200 pounds.
+A completely matured horse comes in anywhere between 900 and 2,200 pounds.
 Draft horses easily tip the scale over 2,000 pounds.
-It’s no joke, some horses literally weigh a ton!
-Light saddle horses generally weigh between 900 and 1,300 pounds.
-Big muscular stallions and many draft horse breeds can weigh over 1,300 pounds.
+It’s no joke, some literally weigh a ton!
+Light saddle horses are generally between 900 and 1,300 pounds.
+Big muscular stallions and many draft breeds can weigh over 1,300 pounds.

-Weighing in at 2,600 pounds, 'Big Jake', a belgian draft horse is the current world's largest horse.
+Coming in at 2,600 pounds, 'Big Jake', a belgian draft horse is the current world's largest.
 Can you imagine giving birth to a 240 pound newborn?
 Big Jake was born 50 pounds heavier than the breed's average weight at birth, a clear indicator that he was going to be a big boy.
 Now completely mature, he stands at 20 hands, 2 and ¾ inches without shoes.
 His withers are taller than most professional basketball players!

-A newborn foal’s weight should be reflective of his or her mother’s weight.
-10% of a mare’s body weight is the healthy, average weight of a newborn foal, regardless of the breed.
+A newborn foal’s mass should be reflective of his or her mother’s.
+10% of a mare’s body weight is the healthy, average reading of a newborn foal, regardless of the breed.
 Therefore, if a 1,000 pound mare gives birth, a healthy birth weight for her foal is 100 pounds.
-By the end of the foals’ second year, the youngster will have gained 75% of its mature weight, a considerable difference compared to our two-year olds!
+By the end of the foals’ second year, the youngster will have gained 75% of its mature mass, a considerable difference compared to our two-year olds!